-- results of nonclinical studies and clinical trials and, in particular, our LIFT-AD and ACT-AD P300 clinical trials; - the ongoing impact of the COVID-19 pandemic on our business;
+= 1 ırıaı y ou paid for such shales.
+Some of the factors that may cause the market price of our common stock to nuctuate include. results of nonclinical studies and clinical trials and, in particular, our LIFT-AD and ACT-AD P300 clinical trials; the ongoing impact of the COVID-19 pandemic on our business; the success of existing or new competitive products or technologies; the timing and results of clinical trials for our current product candidates and any future product candidates that we may develop; commencement or termination of collaborations for our product candidates; failure or discontinuation of any of our product candidates; results of nonclinical studies, clinical trials or regulatory approvals of product candidates of our competitors, or announcements about new research programs or product candidates of our competitors; investor reactions to other companies' drug development results, including product failures or negative responses from regulatory authorities; regulatory or legal developments in the United States and other countries; developments or disputes concerning patent applications, issued patents or other proprietary rights; the recruitment or departure of key personnel; negative press coverage; the status of ongoing litigation and potential commencement of additional litigation;

-- the success of existing or new competitive products or technologies; - the timing and results of clinical trials for our current product candidates and any future product candidates that we may develop; - commencement or termination of collaborations for our product candidates; - failure or discontinuation of any of our product candidates; - results of nonclinical studies, clinical trials or regulatory approvals of product candidates of our competitors, or announcements about new research programs or product candidates of our competitors; - investor reactions to other companies' drug development results, including product failures or negative responses from regulatory authorities; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - negative press coverage; - the status of ongoing litigation and potential commencement of additional litigation; - the results of the investigation by the independent special committee of the board of directors; - the level of expenses related to any of our research programs, product candidates that we may develop; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders, or other stockholders; - expiration of market standoff or lock-up agreements; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry, and market conditions; and - the other factors described in this "Part II, Item 1A-Risk Factors" section.
+П investigation by WSU; the level of expenses related to any of our research programs, product candidates that we may develop; the results of our efforts to develop additional product candidates or products; actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; announcement or expectation of additional financing efforts; sales of our common stock by us, our insiders, or other stockholders; variations in our financial results or those of companies that are perceived to be similar to us; changes in estimates or recommendations by securities analysts, if any, that cover our stock; changes in the structure of healthcare payment systems; market conditions in the pharmaceutical and biotechnology sectors; general economic, industry, and market conditions; and П the other factors described in this "Part II, Item 1A-Risk Factors" section.